Staying On: Plot summary

 It is clear she blames Tusker for insisting on 'staying on'—at one point they could have retired comfortably to England, but he has been reckless ("nothing goes quicker than hundred rupee notes"), and now she has no idea if they could afford it.
 She entreats him to tell her how she would stand financially if he were to die.
 At long last, he writes her a letter, setting out their finances and also remarking that she had been "a good woman" to him.
 But he also tells her not to ask him about it, as he is incapable of discussing it face to face: "If you do I'll only say something that will hurt you".
 Nevertheless, she treasures this, the only love letter she has ever received.

 Meanwhile, we see the new India that is replacing the British Raj, symbolised by Mrs Lila Bhoolabhoy, the temperamental and overweight owner of Smith's Hotel, and her much put upon husband and hotel manager, who is Tusker's drinking companion.
 The richly humorous context includes the engagement of servants, the railway service, poached eggs, hairdressing and the church organ.
 There is an intimate relationship between the Smalleys' servant Ibrahim and Mrs Bhoolabhoy's maid Minnie.

 Mrs Bhoolabhoy's greed induces her to trade her ownership of the now shabby Smith's hotel for a share in the competing consortium.
 She instructs Mr Bhoolabhoy to issue the Smalleys with a notice to quit the Lodge.

 On receipt of this letter, Tusker flies into an impotent rage and drops dead of a heart attack.
 Lucy is downcast and puts on a brave face as she prepares for the funeral and a solitary life.
 But, at last, she would potentially be free to return to England, perhaps able to scrape by on her £1,500 a year.
 She is a survivor, because she can adapt, as is shown by the fact that, on the day of Tusker's death, she was about to break a previously upheld taboo and welcome her hairdresser, Susy, who is of mixed race, to dinner.
-In her imagination, she asks Tusker one last thing – to take her with him, for if she had been a good woman to him, as he wrote, why has he now gone home without her?
+In her imagination, she asks Tusker one last thing – to take her with him, for if she had been a good woman, as he wrote, why has he gone home without her?

-Title

-"Staying On" was an expression used by British expatriates in India during the latter stages of the Raj.
-It related to the minority of British officials, military officers and commercial traders who chose to remain in India after spending their working lives there.
-The more common practice was to retire on pension to Britain.